Efficient and Flexible Virtualization in Disaster Recovery

 As you can see, a disaster recovery plan in virtualization technology with ideal RTO and RPO allows enterprises to quickly switch to disaster recovery mode, but it can also be costly.
 Therefore, it is important to make bold assumptions about maximum tolerable downtime and data loss.

 In addition, to further reduce costs, affordable third-party software can also be taken into consideration.
-For example, AOMEI Cyber Backup allows you to automate multiple VMware ESXi or Hyper-V VMs backup and restore for free.
+For example, AOMEI Cyber Backup enables you to restore the entire VMware virtual machine to a usable state quickly without re-creating and configuring a new VM, greatly reduce business downtime and possible financial loss.